goptics/varmq/README.md

 ## The Concurrency Architecture

-VarMQ primarily uses its own Event-Loop internally to handle concurrency.
+VarMQ's concurrency model is built around a smart event loop that keeps everything running smoothly.

-This event loop checks if there are any pending jobs in the queue and if any workers are available in the worker pool.
-If there are, it distributes jobs to all available workers and then goes back into sleep mode.
+The event loop continuously monitors for pending jobs in queues and available workers in the pool.
+When both conditions are met, jobs get distributed to workers instantly.
+When there's no work to distribute, the system enters a low-power wait state.

-When a worker becomes free, it then send pull job request to the event loop.
+Workers operate independently - they process jobs and immediately signal back when they're ready for more work.
+This triggers the event loop to check for new jobs and distribute them right away.

-The event loop then checks again if there are any pending jobs in the queue.
-If there are, it continues to distribute them to the workers. otherwise, the idle workers been removed from the pool automatically or stay based on `WorkerConfig`.
+The system handles worker lifecycle automatically.
+Idle workers either stay in the pool or get cleaned up based on your configuration, so you never waste resources or run short on capacity.

 ![varmq architecture](./diagrams/varmq.excalidraw.png)